Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Colored Pencil Artwork by Javar Williams-Grade 11

 Javar Williams uses colored pencils to create his artwork.
 He has a very unique and interesting style that can be best described as “expressive.”
-His pieces are often colorful and introspective, with a lot of detail and movement.
+His pieces are often colorful and introspective, with much detail and movement.

 Broken Dreams

-This drawing is an excellent example of how an students can use color to evoke emotion.
-The use of dull colors and familiar symbols create a feeling of sadness, while the dove silouettes in the background give a feeling of hope.
+This drawing is an excellent example of how students can use color to evoke emotion.
+The dull colors and familiar symbols create a feeling of sadness, while the dove silhouettes in the background give a feeling of hope.

 This composition effectively communicates the theme of broken dreams.
-Additionally, the use of colored pencil as the medium gives the drawing a personal and relatable feel.
+Additionally, using colored pencils as the medium gives the drawing a personal and relatable feel.

 Broken Dreams by Javar Williams